How can I test the upload speed of Amazon S3 Transfer Acceleration for a specific file size?

 I want to use S3 Transfer Acceleration to improve the file upload speed to my Amazon Simple Storage Service (Amazon S3) bucket.
 I also want to compare the speeds between uploading directly to the S3 bucket and using S3 Transfer Acceleration.
 How can I do that?

 To compare the general upload speed across Amazon S3 Regions, you can use the Amazon S3 Transfer Acceleration Speed Comparison tool.
-To test the upload speed of a specific file size, use the following scripts from the Amazon Web Services - Labs GitHub website:
+To test the upload speed of a specific file size, use the test-upload.sh from the Amazon Web Services - Labs GitHub website.

-Before you run test-upload.sh or test-upload-macosx.sh, the following requirements must be met:
+Before you run test-upload.sh, the following requirements must be met:

 1. Review your AWS Identity and Access Management (IAM) user credentials to be sure that you have the permissions to enable Transfer Acceleration.
 You need the s3:PutAccelerateConfiguration permission to enable or disable Transfer Acceleration.
 Additionally, you need the s3:GetAccelerateConfiguration permission to view whether a bucket has Transfer Acceleration enabled.
 For more information, see Requirements for using Amazon S3 Transfer Acceleration.